Custody Service Employees

 Your application package must include:

-- A valid First Aid CPR AED (with at least one year remaining before expiry)
+- A valid First Aid CPR AED (with at least one year remaining before expiry); and

 You will be invited to attend a competency-based interview to further discuss your qualifications and experience.
-Candidates who are unsuccessful in this stage will be discontinued from the process.
+Candidates who are unsuccessful in this stage will no longer be considered at that time.

 Names and Contact Information for References